-The Google Pixel Fold is also very good at multitasking thanks to the taskbar and split-screen features on the inner screen.
+The Google Pixel Fold is also decent at multitasking thanks to the taskbar and split-screen features on the inner screen.
 In fact, it feels pretty natural and intuitive, like on Apple’s iPadOS.
 Bringing up the taskbar is done by doing a slow swipe from the bottom of the screen while you’re in an app, and you can also access all of your apps from here too.
 In order to activate split-screen, just drag and drop an app icon into the area of the screen that you want to view it in.

 The Pixel Fold’s software feels natural and intuitive.

 Once you’re in split-screen mode, you can resize the windows by dragging the middle vertical bar, pair specific apps together (Chrome and Gmail, for example), and switch the sides for each app by double-tapping that divider.
 As someone who has used iPads before, this all feels intuitive and natural for a foldable.
 However, you’re limited to only two apps running in split-screen on the Pixel Fold.
-On the Galaxy Z Fold 4, you can have more than two apps running at once, so if you need that functionality, the Pixel Fold may not be for you.
+On the Galaxy Z Fold, you can have more than two apps running at once, so if you need that functionality, the Pixel Fold may not be for you.

 One of my favorite reasons to use the Pixel Fold is because it has Tabletop mode.
 This lets you open up the Pixel Fold at a 90-degree angle and use it similarly to a laptop on a flat surface.
 This is great for watching videos (you can also use prop it up like a tent with Tent mode to view on the cover display), taking selfies, making video calls, and more.
 It adds a level of versatility with a lot of possibilities.